amema42/inventory-webAP/README.md

 - **cors**: Middleware to enable Cross-Origin Resource Sharing, allowing your frontend to communicate with the backend from a different origin.
 - **pg**: PostgreSQL client for Node.js to interact with the database.

+An API (Application Programming Interface) is a set of rules and definitions that allows one software application to interact with another.
+In this project, the API is implemented using Node.js and Express to handle HTTP requests from the frontend and communicate with the PostgreSQL database.

+Server Setup: The Express server is initialized and configured to use CORS and JSON parsing middleware.
+The server listens on port 3001 for incoming requests.
+Database Connection: A connection pool to the PostgreSQL database is established using the pg module.
+This pool is used to execute queries against the database.
+API Endpoints: The API exposes several endpoints to perform CRUD operations on the items table in the database.

 ### File: `index.js`
 This file sets up the Express server and defines the API endpoints.